By-DevOps-For-DevOps/ecs-iac/README.md

 - ECS Cluster
 - Security groups for ECS cluster and Loadbalancer

-## Steps
+## Steps to setup

 1. Go the AWS region where we need to deploy the infrastructure
 1. Create your artifact S3 bucket
     - Enable Versioning on artifact bucket
     - Choose region same as your cloudfromation stack.
-E.g. `ngp-v200-dev-stag` for Development and Staging environment or `ngp-v200-prod` for Production environment.
+E.g. `ngp-v300-dev-stag` for Development and Staging environment or `ngp-v300-prod` for Production environment.
 1. Clone the repo:
    `git clone https://github.com/microservices-today/ngp-infrastructure-codepipeline.git`
    `cd ngp-infrastructure-codepipeline`